jmat0s/ProductHub/README.md

     Product Details: Detailed view for each product, including descriptions, specifications, and images.

-    Search and Filter: Robust functionality to search products by name, category, or other key attributes.

-    CRUD Operations: Full Create, Read, Update, and Delete capabilities for managing the product inventory (requires appropriate user roles/API keys).
+    CRUD Operations: Full Create, Read, Update, and Delete capabilities for managing the product inventory.

-    Responsive Design: Optimized user interface for desktop and mobile devices.

 💻 Technologies Used